wallymathieu/assertfail/_posts/2019-08-17-Why-we-dont-need-microservices.md

 ### Modularized monolith

-Another approach is to avoid the plugin style and create a repository with subfolders for separate modules, then a single delivery project that aggregates all of the modules.
+Another approach is to avoid the plugin style and create a repository with sub-folders for separate modules, then a single delivery project that aggregates all of the modules.
 You still have questions also seen for plugins.
 One benefit is that you avoid needing to define extensibility points in order to allow plugin development.

 One example of this approach can be found in [SimplCommerce](https://github.com/simplcommerce/SimplCommerce).
 Note the use of both frontend and backend parts per module.

 ## Serverless

-As we see on [martinfowler](https://martinfowler.com/articles/serverless.html) this type of solution can be thought of as a style of microservices solution.
+As we see on [Martin Fowler](https://martinfowler.com/articles/serverless.html) this type of solution can be thought of as a style of microservices solution.

 We see that there is vendor specific solutions and open source versions in this space.
 The most interesting things I've seen here are open source implementations of serverless on top of Kubernetes.